 The clerk will keep or cause to be kept an accurate journal of all Committee meetings; will comply with state law and Committee policy regarding notification of meetings; and will render such reports as may be required by the state or the town.

-SOURCE: MASC
+SOURCE: MASC – Reviewed 2022

 LEGAL REF.: M.G.L.
 71:36